sandeepkumar14/Gulp-Workflow/README.md

 # Gulp Project
-This is sample gulp work flow.
+This is sample gulp workflow.

 # The Pre Requirements for this project in order to use it.